The Shady Dragon Inn: Special characters

-The thirteen characters presented in this section come from the Dungeons & Dragons toy line marketed at this time.
-Each includes a lengthier, but still short, description block and statistic area.
-Mercion the cleric is the first described here while Warduke, an evil fighter, is the last.
+The thirteen characters presented in this section are drawn from the Dungeons & Dragons toy line that was marketed around this time.
+Each character features a more detailed, though still concise, description block and statistic area.
+The section begins with Mercion the cleric and concludes with Warduke, an evil fighter.
+Also included were Kelek the dark wizard and Northlord the barbarian.

 The Shady Dragon Inn

-The inn itself gets a description near the end of the supplement along with the people found there on a daily basis.
-Prices for the various services provided by the Shady Dragon also come in this section.
+The inn itself is described near the end of the supplement, along with the people found there on a daily basis.
+This section also includes prices for the various services provided by the Shady Dragon.

 In 1983, a follow-up article written by product author Carl Smith for Polyhedron Newszine provided additional details about the employees and furnishings of the Shady Dragon Inn (Smith 1983).

 Parties

-The last area of the book details group of adventurers, or parties, staying at the inn at any particular time.
+The final section of the book details various groups of adventurers, or parties, who might be staying at the inn at any particular time.

 Publication history

-AC1 Shady Dragon Inn was written by Carl Smith, with a cover by Larry Day and interior illustrations by Jim Holloway, and was published by TSR in 1983 as a 32-page booklet with an outer folder.
-The inner side of this outer folder is printed with a 20" by 17" map of the Shady Dragon Inn (ground and top floor), with a scale of 1 inch = 5 feet.
+AC1 Shady Dragon Inn was written by Carl Smith, with a cover by Larry Day and interior illustrations by Jim Holloway.
+It was published by TSR in 1983 as a 32-page booklet enclosed in an outer folder.
+The inner side of the folder features a 20" by 17" map of the Shady Dragon Inn, showing both the ground and top floors, with a scale of 1 inch = 5 feet.

 Reception

 Doug Cowie reviewed AC1 for Imagine magazine, giving it a positive review.
-Calling the accessory "very welcome", he nevertheless faulted the character sketches for their lack of information on treasure and other items carried.
-He also noted that the section on parties is "a waste of space" as it repeats information already provided elsewhere in the book.
-Cowie called the part of the accessory dedicated to the Inn "good stuff".
-He ended his review by noting that AC1 is not a must-have, but the inclusion of the inn - "an acceptable adventurer's base" - makes it above-average and "worth considering".
+He described the accessory as "very welcome", he nevertheless faulted the character sketches for their lack of information on treasure and other items carried.
+Cowie also noted that the section on parties was "a waste of space" as it repeated information already provided elsewhere in the book.
+However, he called the part of the accessory dedicated to the Inn "good stuff".
+He ended his review by noting that while AC1 is not a must-have, the inclusion of the inn—"an acceptable adventurer's base"—raises it above-average and makes it "worth considering".